base-org/pessimism/docs/architecture/etl.markdown

 #### Egress Handler

-All process types use an `egressHandler` struct for routing transit data to actively subscribed downstream ETL processs.
+All process types use an `egressHandler` struct for routing transit data to actively subscribed downstream ETL processes.

 {% raw %}
 <div class="mermaid">